YanRong-au/mindexer/experiments/README.md

 ## Running Experiments

-To run the experiments, use the following command:
+To run the experiments, use the following command from the `experiments` directory:

 ```bash
 yanex run evaluate.py